 The Company's most valuable resource is its scientific team, a coalition of various experts brought together through contracts and other collaborative arrangements.
 The team has expertise in cancer biology, proteomics (cancer biomarkers), medicinal and synthetic chemistry, pharmacology, clinical oncology, and drug evaluation.
 In a short period of time and at very low cost, this group has developed lead compounds of two different classes of drugs that are poised for development as new treatments for several types of cancer.
 The initial cancer target(s) is expected to be melanoma or glioblastoma multiforme.
-The choice will depend in part upon pre-IND discussions with the FDA.
+The Company has had pre-IND discussions with the FDA through the submission of written questions to the FDA, and is proceeding with pre-clinical development of LB-100 in accordance with the written responses of the FDA.